 Withdrawal from Classes

-Listed below are some possible effects of withdrawal.
+Here are some potential impacts of withdrawing.
 If you are...

-• Receiving federal, state or institutional financial aid (including scholarships)
+• Receiving federal, state, or institutional financial aid

 • Living on campus